-Only accessible for people who are computer literate and have access to technology.
+• Only accessible for people who are computer literate and have access to technology.

-Workshops/video conferencing

-Stakeholder groups: Selected representatives from groups and organisations compromises.

-• To understand people's needs, educate participants and produce results

-When dialogue is need between an organisation and its stakeholders to build consensus and arrive at workable
+Workshops/video conferencing Stakeholder groups: Selected representatives from groups and organisations When to use: To define, examine, discuss issues and formulate alternatives • To understand people's needs, educate participants and produce results • When dialogue is need between an organisation and its stakeholders to build consensus and arrive at workable compromises.
+Benefits: • To explore a range of issues and for participants to understand different points of view

+Inform Consult Involve Collaborate

-- To explore a range of issues and for participants to understand different points of view - Local experts and interest groups can participate in, or contribute to, decisions and problem solving - Establishes dialogue between those involved and leads to a sense of ownership.
+- Local experts and interest groups can participate in, or contribute to, decisions and problem solving - Establishes dialogue between those involved and leads to a sense of ownership.